Educator Preparation: History or General Social Studies, Grades 6–12

 History in the Present

-Huntingdon College has a strong reputation of preparing students well for graduate or professional study or for careers in the field of history, whether you plan to teach or to enter law school or another profession.
+Huntingdon College prepares students well for graduate or professional study or for careers in the field of history, whether you plan to teach or to enter law school or another profession.
 Beyond classroom knowledge, there are many ways to be engaged in the study of history while at Huntingdon.

-- Travel and study during the junior or senior year
+- Travel and study during the senior year; and

 Montgomery, Alabama, is living history—central to the major cultural issues that have shaped human experience in America.
 Montgomery is the capital city of Alabama, where state government convenes and history is made daily.
 In addition, Huntingdon offers: